safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 <tr>
 <td style="border: 1px solid darkorange">
 <span style="font-family:serif; font-style:italic; font-size:larger">
 This exercise continues where <a href="https://s3.amazonaws.com/gitbook/Server-Authoring-2020/ServerAuthoring4RealTime/Exercise2.html"> Exercise 2</a> left off.
-You must have completed Exercise 1 to carry out this exercise.
+You must have completed the previous chapter Exercises to carry out this exercise, or upload the Begin Server Project to FME Server to start where Exercise 2 left off.
 </td>
 </tr>
 </table>